I believe Andrew Neil used his Sunday politics show and the interview on Climate

 expensive batteries in the cars.
 This concept is called the Electric Car Transporter

-(ELECAT) and is illustrated in figure 4.
-This ferrying system could also pay for
+(ELECAT) and a basic version is illustrated in figure 4.
+However, this could evolve

 itself by avoiding the need to build extra highways and allowing drivers to utilise